 Memtrace

-No embeddings, no vector DB — just fast, temporal memory that any LLM can consume as plain text.
-Powered by Arc time-series storage.
+No embeddings, no vector DB.
+Fast, temporal memory that any LLM can consume as plain text.
+One deployment routes many orgs to their own Arc instances, with per-org API keys encrypted at rest.

 AI Agents Need Memory